Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 C: Fairly vague paper, no clear thesis, mostly summary, little recourse to primary texts, and if so, only in the form of a synopsis; many major spelling mistakes (including of names in the texts)

-D.: Hardly a thesis or an argument, knows only little of the original texts, confuses major aspects, large number of spelling or grammar mistakes
+D: Hardly a thesis or an argument, author knows only little of the original texts, confuses major aspects, large number of spelling or grammar mistakes

 E: You can imagine what that would be.
 But: no clear connection to primary texts, no thesis or arguments, no interpretation at all.
 Hard to read in terms of grammar and spelling.

 - Each paper has to be accompanied by a bibliography of 3 pertinent monographs and 3 articles (secondary literature, i.e., research).
-You are not required to engage with those studies, but you must find relevant studies on the subject matter of your paper.
+You are not required to engage with those studies, but you must find relevant studies on the subject matter of your paper through a search in the various online catalogs.
 Deduction of up to 10 points if bibliography is missing, faulty, or inappropriate.

 - Each paper is weighted at 15%: total: 45%